-- Threads returned by the newThread() method must implement the ManageableThread interface. - When a ManagedThreadFactory instance is stopped, such as when the component that created it is stopped or when the application server is shutting down, all threads that it has created using the newThread() method are interrupted.
+- Platform threads returned by the newThread() method must implement the ManageableThread interface.
+Virtual threads do not implement ManageableThread. - When a ManagedThreadFactory instance is stopped, such as when the component that created it is stopped or when the application server is shutting down, all threads that it has created using the newThread() method are interrupted.
 Calls to the isShutdown() method in the ManageableThread interface on these threads must return true.